 You may not have heard the word “escrow” before you stepped into the world of home buying, but you’ve heard it now.
-“Escrow” is part of what makes buying and selling homes a little more organized, and provides some measure of security for both sides in case the sale falls through.
+“Escrow” is part of what makes buying and selling homes a little more organized and provides some measure of security for both sides in case the sale falls through.

-What is Escrow?
+What is an Escrow?

 How does Escrow Work?